 This kind of approach is perfect for delivering static content, such as wordpress blogs.
 Good for SEO as the crawlers can easily read the generated content.

-But since modern websites are so Ajax-based.
-The required content for a particular module or section of a page is fetched & rendered on the fly.
+But since modern websites are so AJAX-based.
+The required content for a particular module or section of a page is fetched and rendered on the fly.

-Server-side rendering doesn’t help much as for every Ajax-request instead of sending just the required content to the client, the approach generates the entire page.
-Which consumes unnecessary bandwidth & also fails to provide a smooth user experience.
+Server-side rendering doesn’t help much as for every AJAX request instead of sending just the required content to the client, the approach generates the entire page.
+This consumes unnecessary bandwidth in addition to failing to provide a smooth user experience.

-A big downside to this is once the number of concurrent users on the website rises, it puts an unnecessary load on the server.
+A big downside to the server-side rendering approach is once the number of concurrent users on the website rises, it puts an unnecessary load on the server.
+In contrast, the client-side rendering works best for modern dynamic AJAX-based websites.

-We can also leverage a hybrid approach, to get the most out of both techniques.
-We can use server-side rendering for the home page, also for other static content on our website & use client-side rendering for the dynamic pages.
+Also we can also leverage a hybrid approach to get the most out of both techniques.
+We can use server-side rendering for the home page, also for other static content on our website and client-side rendering for the dynamic pages.

 Technical Insights